scala/scala3/docs/_docs/reference/experimental/runtimeChecked.md

 nightlyOf: https://docs.scala-lang.org/scala3/reference/experimental/runtimeChecked.html
 ---

 The `runtimeChecked` method is an extension method, defined in `scala.Predef`.
 It can be called on any expression.
-An expression marked as `runtimeChecked` is exempt from certain static checks in the compiler, for example pattern match exhaustivity.
-It is intended to replace `: @unchecked` type ascription in these cases.
+An expression ending in `.runtimeChecked` is exempt from certain static checks in the compiler, for example pattern match exhaustivity.
+The idiom is intended to replace a `: @unchecked` type ascription in these cases.

 ## Example

 A common use case for `runtimeChecked` is to assert that a pattern will always match, either for convenience, or because there is a known invariant that the types can not express.

-e.g. looking up an expected entry in a dynamically loaded dictionary-like structure
+E.g. looking up an expected entry in a dynamically loaded dictionary-like structure:
 ```scala
 // example 1
 trait AppConfig: